stalniy/grid/README.md

 There are 2 types of commands: batch commands (e.g. *update, remove*) and select commands (e.g. *search*, *paginate*, *sort*, *filter*).
 Select commands can be processed per one request (i.e. stacked) by **Grid::Builder** (method `execute_on` of such commands always returns `ActiveRecord::Relation`).
 Batch commands can't be processed by **Grid::Builder** even more they are ignored (method `execute_on` returns array of processed records or boolean value).
+By default each command which class starts with `batch` is considered as batch.
+If you want to override this behavior you need to override its `batch?` method.
 There are few predefined commands: `paginate`, `search`, `sort`, `filter`, `batch_update`, `batch_remove`.

 #### Paginate